 OpenGoV Co-production & Co-creation: Sharing experiences from Regions and Cities

-Representatives from three projects funded under Horizon 2020 Societal Challenge 6 provided a short introduction and presented the lessons they learnt from the projects on open government services in Europe.
+Representatives from three projects funded under Horizon 2020 Societal Challenge 6 provided a short introduction and presented the lessons they had learned from the projects on open government services in Europe.

-Thereupon, three lively roundtable discussions were organised in parallel dealing with synergies and sustainability, the use of big data for Open Governance, and inclusiveness issues.
-Project partners could discuss with the participants the experiences drawn from their pilots using co-creation concepts across the EU.
+Thereafter, three lively roundtable discussions were organised in parallel dealing with synergies and sustainability, the use of big data for Open Governance, and inclusiveness issues.
+Project partners could discuss with the participants the experiences drawn from their pilot projects using co-creation concepts across the EU.
 Involved stakeholders, policy-makers, administrators, researchers and professionals shared their questions and reflections in the field of co-creation with the representatives of the projects.

-This dynamic scenario invited the participants to switch across the discussions, and promoted an informal, open and effective dialogue on the topics discussed.
-Each roundtable was moderated by the project representative, who were also in charge of wrapping up and reporting at plenary level on the outcomes of the parallel discussions.
-The relationship between data and politics was listed among the drawn conclusions, together with the scope, goals and roles assigned to the participants, to make their participation feel important.
+This dynamic scenario allowed the participants to switch among the discussions, and promoted an informal, open and effective dialogue on the topics discussed.
+Each roundtable was moderated by the project representative, who was also in charge of wrapping up and reporting at plenary level on the outcomes of the parallel discussions.
+The relationship between data and politics was listed among the conclusions, together with the scope, goals and roles assigned to the participants, making their participation important.

 The networking session followed the participatory session, where the participants could exchange views over lunch on co-creation and co-production in a more informal setting.